cklim83/launch_school/notes/04_ls170_171/06_network_layer.md

 matches it against a list of network subnets in its routing table to determine the best route to forward the packet to its destination.

-### IPv6
+### Difference with IPv6
 - Due to the growing number of internet connected devices, IPv6 was introduced to expand the maxium number of IP addresses from ~4.3 billion in IPv4 to ~340 undecillion (340 billion billion billion billion).
 This is achieved by increasing the number of bits of an IP address from 32-bit to 128-bit (eight 16-bit blocks).
-- IPv6 also has a different header structure and a lack of error checking (left to linked layer checksum)
+- IPv6 also has a different header structure and removed error checking (left to linked layer checksum)

 ## Networked Applications
 Internet Protocol supports communications between hosts.
-To support communications for applications residing on hosts, we need to solve this at the transport layer.
+As there can be multiple applications residing on a single host that needs to communicate with applications residing on different hosts simultaneously, we need to solve this with another protocol at the transport layer.